galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/writing-a-simbank-test.md

 </details>

 ## Automate Galasa to make the transfer and check that everything is correct.
-14. Choose the TRANFER MONEY option (PF4) and check that we are on the right screen - it contains the string SIMBANK TRANSFER MENU.
+14. Choose the TRANSFER MONEY option (PF4) and check that we are on the right screen - it contains the string SIMBANK TRANSFER MENU.
 1. Enter the transfer amount details using the various methods of your `terminal` instance.
 Note that you you have to convert the `transferAmount` to a `String` before you can use `terminal.type` to enter it into the screen's fields.
 1. Check that a `Transfer Success` message appears.
 1. Go back to the main bank menu (PF3).